-12/31/2016 Total Less than 1 year More than 1 y

-Tax loss carryforwards generated in the tax

-group 8,140 403

-Tax loss carryforwards generated before

-consolidation in the tax group 3,373 - 3,373
+12/31/2016 Total Less than 1 year More than 1 year Tax loss carryforwards generated in the tax group 8,140 403 7,737 Tax loss carryforwards generated before consolidation in the tax group 3,373 - 3,373

 Among other changes, the amendment to the Spanish Corporate Income Tax Law by Royal Decree-Law 3/2016, of 2 December, limits the use of tax loss carryforwards to 25%.
 As a result of the testing on the recoverability of deferred tax assets, carried out by the Group under the new legislative framework, it has derecognized deferred tax assets relating to tax loss carryforwards amounting to 866 million euros.
 Total tax credits for loss carryforwards in Spain in the statement of financial position at December 31, 2016 amounted to 1,617 million euros (2,520 million euros at December 31, 2015).
 This amount includes tax loss carryforwards of the companies of the DTS Group, purchased in 2015.
-Total unrecognized tax credits do not expire.
+Total unrecognized tax credits of the Spanish tax group amounted to 1,261 million euros at December 31, 2016.
+These tax credits do not expire.
 The Group companies in Germany have recognized 550 million euros of unrecognized tax credits for loss carryforwards at December 31, 2016.
 Total unrecognized tax credits for loss carryforwards of these companies amount to 6,434 million euros.
 These tax credits do not expire.